hilogames/HLSpriteKit/README.md

 #### Create a custom node that can be its own gesture target.

-Follow the pattern of components in `HLSpriteKit`: conform to the `HLGestureTarget` protocol in your custom node class.
+Follow the pattern of components in `HLSpriteKit`, and conform to the `HLGestureTarget` protocol in your custom node class.
 Through the `HLGestureTarget` interface, your node will tell its scene what `UIGestureRecognizer`s it expects, and what to do when those gesture